Chronic Post Nasal Drip

 Causes, Symptoms, and Treatment of Chronic Post Nasal Drip

 Are you suffering from the recurrent feeling of mucus in your throat?
 Do you feel like you have difficulty clearing your nose or throat of mucus?
+Mucus is typically swallowed without realizing it but when mucus frequently builds up in your throat or drips from the back of your nose, it’s called chronic postnasal drip.
 Many people suffer from postnasal drip, oftentimes due to allergies, sinus inflammation or an anatomical obstruction.

 What Causes Post Nasal Drip?

 The glands in the nose and throat normally produce mucus throughout the day and night.
 Sometimes, the mucus can change and become thicker or more excessive than usual, making us more aware of it.
 There are various causes of postnasal drip, including colds, allergies, sinus infections, pregnancy, weather changes, certain foods, or anatomical obstructions such as a deviated septum or enlarged turbinates.

 Postnasal drip can create a variety of symptoms.
 It can irritate the throat, making you feel like you have to constantly clear your throat or cause it to feel sore or scratchy.
 Postnasal drip can also cause you to cough or make your voice sound hoarse.
 It can also make the back of your nose feel blocked from mucus and can even cause your ears to feel clogged or painful when mucus blocks the Eustachian tube (the tube that connects the inside of your ear to the back of your nose).